 staff conflict resolution, motivating factors that reduce personnel turnover, and other factors related to project success based on human interactions, which is a relatively new topic of interest in project management.

-Stakeholder and Communication Management are knowledge areas that have been progressing more and over the years, not to say that it is a new thing.
-However, in the last few years, managers and staff from various industries have noticed that both stakeholder and communication management are decisive factors for project success and meet organizations’ goals.
+Stakeholder and Communication Management are knowledge areas that have been progressing over the years, not to say that it is a new thing.
+However, in the last few years, managers and staff from various industries have noticed that stakeholder and communication management are decisive factors for project success and meeting organizations’ goals.
 And this is because stakeholder and communications management apply to clients, permitting agencies, end-users, communities at large, and other entities that can impact a project, either positively or negatively, and help build an organization’s reputation.

 Once you have decided to attend project management training, whether or not that training leads to certification, it behooves you to carefully select the approach and methodology that best fits the projects you manage, as well as your industry.
 For example, the Waterfall Methodology may be more appropriate if you primarily work on projects with predictive lifecycles, such as construction.
 However, if you work on IT projects, then Agile may be your best bet.
 In some cases, a hybrid version, which combines the best of Waterfall and Agile, maybe the best approach to carry out your work successfully.